geotools/geotools/docs/user/unsupported/swing/faq.rst

 (it is drawing from disk, or database, each time).
 You can experiment with loading your data into memory (specifically into a spatial index) if you want faster performance out of it.

-For raster rendering you have a great deal of control over performance using JAI TileCache settings in addition to converting your rasters into an efficient format (anything is better than JPEG).
+For raster rendering you have a great deal of control over performance using ImageN TileCache settings in addition to converting your rasters into an efficient format (anything is better than JPEG).

 References: